JonathanFenske/ElasticityTest/README.md

 Here, `PARAMETER_FILE` is a placeholder for parameter files.
 In the folder `ElasticityTest/parameter_files` are already existing parameter files, like e.g. `prm_oscillating`.
 Note that a parameter file is necessary.

+The results are then stored in a new folder called `output` and can be visualized with *Paraview* or *Visit*.

 ### Building the documentation

 The documentation can be build with `doxygen`.
 To do so, enter the folder `ElasticityTest/doc`: